 Face landings intermediate and above.
 Restricted Pilots only under supervision of Instructor or Club Safety Officer, as serious injuries have occurred.

-paddock known as prison farm - suitable for paragliders - less walk back, on the way to the bombout
+paddock historically known as prison farm within National Parks land - suitable for paragliders - less walk back, on the way to the bombout

 Traveling XC to NW, downwind on the south-easterly sea breeze steam train.
 First stop Hinchies.
 Safe landing option Hinchies bombout, East of Hinchies launch while you search for thermal lift.
 Hinchies launch is about 7.65km from Beechmont launch.